data-apis/array-api-strict/README.md

 - The
   [indexing](https://data-apis.org/array-api/latest/API_specification/indexing.html)
-  semantics required by the standard are not
+  semantics required by the standard are limited compared to those implemented by NumPy (e.g., out-of-bounds slices are not supported, integer array indexing is not supported, only a single boolean array index is supported).

 - There are no distinct "scalar" objects as in NumPy.
 There are only 0-D arrays.